ebalkanski/php-nginx-mysql/README.md

 - You must add the proper virtual host record to your /etc/hosts file, i.e.
     - 127.0.0.1	php.local
     - In case you want a different name, you must specify it in ./devops/nginx/conf.d/server.conf
-- You must be able to execute Makefiles via 'make' command.
-Otherwise you must take a look at ./Makefile and execute the commands by hand.
-You may try to install make via `sudo apt-get install make` if you don't have it.

 ### Configuration
 - Configuration is in .env(will be created for you based on .env-dist) and there you can tweak database config and some Docker params.
 - In case your uid and gid are not 1000 but say 1001, you must change the USER_ID and GROUP_ID vars in .env file.
 Type the `id` command in your terminal in order to find out.
-- Your images will be prefixed with COMPOSE_PROJECT_NAME env var, e.g. `php_stack_web` for the Nginx images.
+- When created, your containers' names will be prefixed with COMPOSE_PROJECT_NAME env var, e.g. `php7_stack`.
 You can change this as per your preference.
 - Nginx logs are accessible in ./volumes/nginx/logs
 - MySQL data is persisted via a Docker volume.
 - Composer cache is persisted via a Docker volume.